daviddalpiaz/appliedstats/anova.md

 Here the sample means vary only a tiny bit around the overall sample mean.
 Within the groups there is variability, this time much larger than the variability of the sample means.

-As a result, we we obtain a *small* test statistic, thus *large* p-value.
+As a result, we obtain a *small* test statistic, thus *large* p-value.

 - $F = 2.667892$
 - $\text{p-value} = 0.0780579$